In this article I’m going to reveal five powerful (and natural) ways to quickly stimulate new hair growth.

 (You can learn more about vitamins, and the role they play in hair growth, here.)

 Enzymes comes from raw (or fermented) foods and help digestion.
-They help make the nutrients and minerals more easily absorbable by your body.
-This is known as bioavailability and means your body can easily make use of the mineral.
+They help make the nutrients and minerals more easy to absorb by your body.
+This is known as bioavailability and means your body can easily make use of the mineral (22).

 Bacteria also play a part in hair growth.
-There are billions of bacteria inside the body, some are ‘good bacteria’ and some are ‘bad bacteria.’
+There are billions of bacteria inside the body, some of which are ‘good’ and others ‘bad’ (23).
 Some foods help promote healthy bacteria, and some foods kill the good bacteria and feed the bad ones.

-Too many bad bacteria can mean your body finds it hard to absorb the nutrients and minerals from the food.
+Too much bad bacteria can mean your body finds it hard to absorb the nutrients and minerals from the food.

 Instead of breaking down the food so that the nutrition can be easily absorbed into your blood, the bad bacteria actually feed on the food itself and release toxic wastes.